carpentries-incubator/genome-mining/_episodes/02-antismash.md

 ~~~
 {: .language-bash}

-In the JupyterHub navigate to the pan_workshop/results/antismash/ folder and select the file we just created and press the download button at the top
+In the JupyterHub, navigate to the pan_workshop/results/antismash/ folder, select the file we just created, and press the download button at the top

-Once in your local machine, in the directory Streptococcus_agalactiae_A909.prokka
+Once in your local machine, in the directory, Streptococcus_agalactiae_A909.prokka,
 open the `index.html` file on your local web browser.

 ## Understanding the output
 The visualization of the results includes many different options.
-To understand all the possibilities, we suggest to read the following [tutorial:](https://docs.antismash.secondarymetabolites.org/understanding_output/)
+To understand all the possibilities, we suggest reading the following [tutorial:](https://docs.antismash.secondarymetabolites.org/understanding_output/)

-Briefly, in the "overview" page ´.HTML´ you can find all the regions
+Briefly, in the "Overview" page ´.HTML´ you can find all the regions
 found within every analyzed record/contig (antiSMASH inputs), and
-summarized all these information in five main features:
+summarized all this information in five main features:

 * **Region:** The region number.
 * **Type:** Type of the product detected by antiSMASH.
-* **From,To:** The location of the region (nucleotides).
+* **From,To:** The region's location (nucleotides).
 * **Most similar known cluster:** The closest compound from th MIBiG database.
 * **Similarity:** Percentage of genes within the closest known
 compound that have significant BLAST hit (The last two columns